amitiscool/Front-end-development/README.md

 # FRONT-END-WEB-DEVELOPMENT-WITH-REACT
-This is an industrial internship completed by Shristi Baranwal (18BCB0127)
+This is an industrial internship completed by Amit Yadav (18BCE0405)